arjenv/ESP8266-FileBrowser/README.md

 # ESP8266-FileBrowser

+This is a plug-in so you can do file administration of your LilleFS Flash content ESP8266.

 Searching for a solution to list files/download/upload/rename and more, I came up empty.
 Found bits & pieces, so here is my template.
 Just add it to your directory.
 Make a link to /files in your index.html. examine the index.html for details.

-Plug in .ino for ESP8266
-File administration of LittleFS files in your project

 It can:
   - List files